 We present the short story "Doctor Heidegger's Experiment" by Nathaniel Hawthorne.
+It has been adapted for English learners.
 Here is Barbara Klein with the story.

 That very unusual man, old Doctor Heidegger, once invited four friends to meet him in his office.
 There were three white-bearded gentlemen, Mister Medbourne, Colonel Killigrew, and Mister Gascoigne.
 And, there was a thin old lady whose husband had died, so she was called the Widow Wycherly.

 They were all sad old creatures who had been unfortunate in life.
 As a young man, Mister Medbourne had lost all his money in a badly planned business deal.
 Colonel Killigrew had wasted his best years and health enjoying the pleasures of women and drink.
 Mister Gascoigne was a ruined politician with an evil past.

 As for the Widow Wycherly, tradition tells us that she was once a great beauty.
 But shocking stories about her past had led the people of the town to reject her.
 So, she lived very much alone.

 It is worth stating that each of these three men were early lovers of the Widow Wycherly.
 And they had once been on the point of killing each other over her.

 "My dear old friends," said Doctor Heidegger, "I would like your help in one of my little experiments."
 He motioned for them to sit down.

 Doctor Heidegger's office was a very strange place.
 The dark room was filled with books, cobwebs, and dust.
 An old mirror hanging between two bookcases was said to show the ghosts of all the doctor's dead patients.

 On another wall hung a painting of the young woman Doctor Heidegger was to have married long ago.
 But she died the night before their wedding after drinking one of the doctor's medicines.
 The most mysterious object in the room was a large book covered in black leather.
 It was said to be a book of magic.